GTA Outfit Scraps locations: Where to find the Shipwreck Collectibles

 If you want to get your hands on this outfit, you'll need to pick up Outfit Scraps from Shipwreck Collectibles found across the map.
 As the name implies, they appear close to water, so checking beaches is an excellent place to start.
 There is a caveat, though—you can only pick up one per day, and you'll need to collect seven in total, so it will take you a minimum of a week to earn your new duds.

-The map below, courtesy of Reddit user Johnnyg5150, shows each of the locations.
+The video above from GTA Series Videos (or the map below, courtesy of Reddit user Johnnyg5150) shows each of the locations.
 Don't forget, as soon as you pick up one, you won't be able to get more that day.

 for_those_u_didnt_know_u_can_now_collect_the from r/gtaonline